CalebBarnes/gatsby-theme-headless-wordpress/README.md

 Did you use this plugin in a website?
 Open a pull request and add to this list.

 ## Changelog

+0.1.4

+- added `totalPages` to pageContext for archive pages and taxonomy pages.
+This is to help with page templates that need more advanced pagination than just prev/next buttons.

 0.1.1